No defence witnesses in trial of man accused in deaths at Alberta work camp

 Court heard that Goodridge, 31, stabbed Derksen more than 70 times, cut off parts of his body and set him on fire.

-Some workers hid in their rooms while others fled into the bush as Derksen ran around the remote property with a large knife.
+Some workers hid in their rooms while others fled into the bush as Goodridge ran around the remote property with a large knife.

 He also threw rocks at vehicles and set fires in some buildings.

-Note: Note to readers: This is a corrected story.
-A previous version said Derksen was running around the property.